Wsf03/Music_player/README.md

 # Music_player

-My #task3 is to create a music player by using HTML, CSS and Javascript, as i am intern in @Sync Intern as a fronted web developer.
+My #task3 is to create a music player by using HTML, CSS and Javascript, as i am intern in @Sync Intern as a frontend web developer.
 I have created a music player in which I have added 6 songs.
 I have added three theme bacground for music player.

 # Screenshots